Skip to content

 ) -> int | list[int] | None:

-"""Inserts a new inventory withdrawal into the database.
+"""Inserts a new inventory withdrawal into the database and links its service orders.

 You can either pass individual values to insert a single withdrawal, or pass a DataFrame